What is Calvin Harris' net worth?

 Calvin Harris grossed an estimated $46 million in 2013, which made him world's highest paid DJ.
 In 2014 he grossed over $60 million.
 Between June 2016 and June 2017, Calvin earned $49 million.
 Between June 2017 and June 2018, Calvin Harris earned $50 million.
 He earned $38 million between June 2018 and 2019.

 In 2017 Calvin bought fellow DJ Steve Angello's home in the Hollywood Hills for $5 million.
 Calvin listed the home for sale in August 2020 for $5.5 million, but ultimately accepted $5.1 million.

 In 2013 Calvin paid $7 million for a home above the Sunset Strip.
 He sold this home for $7 million in 2020 after originally listing it for just under $10 million in February 2016.
 Selling for $7 million in 2020 was actually loss after you take into account at least $1 million worth of renovation, repair and carrying costs over the years he owned the home.

-In 2018 he paid $14 million for a 2.5-acre vacant property in Bel-Air.
-Calvin reportedly plans to build an 18,000 square-foot home from scratch on the property.
+In 2018 Calvin paid $14 million for a 2.5-acre vacant property in Bel-Air.
+Calvin has submitted plans to build an 18,000 square-foot home from scratch on the property.